angrave/Moodle-mbz-to-excel/README.md

 3. Run the entire notebook.
 Drink coffee or tea while it crunches through the data.
 Typical processing time is 30 minutes.

-## Limitations and gotchas of current build
+## Limitations and gotchas

-* Does not remap index and tag when superfluous containers are dropped.
-So it is not possible to determine next level container.
 * Do not assume data is sorted by id or time.
+Data is concatenated by file -  time-sequenced events in different files will not be sorted in time-order.
 * The assessment sheet (generated from workshop.xml) may generate URLs that are longer than 255 characters, the largested supported by Excel.
 These very long URLs will be excluded
-* No verification or correctness testing of the data has been performed.
-* It is currently unknown if the inferred timestamps based on the Unix Epoch timestamp require a timezone adjustment.
+* Inferred timestamps based on the Unix Epoch timestamp value may make invalid assumptions about timezone.

 # Working with Moodle data